Quality Engineering and Management

 Program Requirements

-Graduate students who have been admitted into the M.S. in Quality Engineering and Management program must complete a total of 30 credit hours of graduate-level credit of which 15 credit hours must be at the 500 level.
+Graduate students who have been admitted into the M.S. in Quality Engineering and Management program must complete a total of 30 credit hours of graduate-level credit.

 Within the 30 credit hour requirement, students must complete the following four core courses: